-- The blade, which is triangular in section, without cutting edges, is made of steel and must be complying with safety standards - b) There are two methods of manufacture (see Figure 4): - 1) By forging a steel cylinder (Cross section of blade, A); - 2) By folding a sheet of steel (Cross section of blade, B). - c) It should be straight as possible and be mounted with the groove uppermost.
-Any curve of the blade must be uniform and the maximum bend must in any case be less than 1cm; it is only permitted in the vertical plane and must be near to the centre of the blade. - d) The maximum length of the blade is 90 cm and the maximum width of any of the 3 sides of the blade is 24 mm. - e) The blade must have a flexibility equivalent to a bend of 4.5 cm minimum and 7 cm maximum, measured in the following way: - The blade is fixed horizontally at a point 70 cm from the extremity of the button. - A 200grams weight is suspended 3 cm from the extremity of the button. - 3) The bend of the blade is measured at the extremity of the button between the non-weighted and the weighted position (See Figure 4). - f) Treating a blade between the guard and the tip (button) by grinding, filling or other methods, is forbidden.
+- i) The mask must be made with mesh (space between wires) of maximum 2.1mm and from wires with a minimum gauge of 1mm diameter. - ii) The mesh must withstand, without permanent deformation, the introduction into the mesh of a conical instrument, the angle of the surface of the cone being at 4° to the axis and a pressure of 12kg. - iii) The bib of the mask must be made with cloth resistant to 1600 Newtons.
+Only masks with two independent security devices will be allowed for use at all UIPM competitions.
+The mask must not be covered, in whole or in part, by material that can cause the point to glance off it.
+The mask must be so shaped that the bib reaches below the prominence of the collarbones (clavicles). - iv) A mask which does not comply with the safety requirements laid down in this article will be visibly rendered unusable by the weapon checking personnel. - v) The mesh part of the mask can be painted in two different ways: - painting the mesh with the colours of the nation of the athlete or - exact mirroring the nation's flag of the athlete on the mesh of the mask.
+No other way of painting on the mask is allowed to use at the competitions. - Weight and length - a) The total weight of the épée ready for use must be less than 770 grams. - b) The total maximum length of the épée is 110 cm. - ii) The Blade - The blade, which is triangular in section, without cutting edges, is made of steel and must be complying with safety standards - b) There are two methods of manufacture (see Figure 4): - By forging a steel cylinder (Cross section of blade, A); - 2) By folding a sheet of steel (Cross section of blade, B). - c) It should be straight as possible and be mounted with the groove uppermost.
+Any curve of the blade must be uniform and the maximum bend must in any case be less than Lorn; it is only permitted in the vertical plane and must be near to the centre of the blade. - d) The maximum length of the blade is 90 cm and the maximum width of any of the 3 sides of the blade is 24 mm. - e) The blade must have a flexibility equivalent to a bend of 4.5 cm minimum and 7 cm maximum, measured in the following way: - The blade is fixed horizontally at a point 70 cm from the extremity of the button. - A 200grams weight is suspended 3 cm from the extremity of the button. - 3) The bend of the blade is measured at the extremity of the button between the non-weighted and the weighted position (See Figure 4). - f) Treating a blade between the guard and the tip (button) by grinding, filling or other methods, is forbidden.
 Sharpening the edges or angles of the point is forbidden. - g) At UIPM Category "A" competitions, all individual equipment must fulfil the FIE competition requirements.
 Only FIE homologated maraging blades are permitted.
-Note: N = non-maraging steel; and are not allowed at UIPM Category "A" competitions. - h) Fencing in other UIPM competitions non-maraging steel blades are allowed, but must comply with current safety standards.

-iii) The Electric Wires
+Note: N = non-maraging steel; and are not allowed at UIPM Category "A" competitions. - h) Fencing in other UIPM competitions non-maraging steel blades are allowed, but must comply with current safety standards. - iii) The Electric Wires iv) The Guard